The Research Committee is a sub-committee of the Academic Board and will report to Academic Board at least annually.

 Operational responsibility for research development will be discharged through a working group, the Research Development Panel.

-Operational responsibility for developing and implementing knowledge exchange and impact activities will be discharged through a working group, the Knowledge Exchange and Impact Strategy Group.
+Operational responsibility for knowledge exchange and impact (KEI) will be discharged through a working group, the Knowledge Exchange Framework Strategy Committee.